Content delivery network: Virtual CDN (vCDN)

-Virtualization technologies are being used to deploy virtual CDNs (vCDNs) (also known as a software-defined CDN or sd-CDN) with the goal to reduce content provider costs, and at the same time, increase elasticity and decrease service delay.
-With vCDNs, it is possible to avoid traditional CDN limitations, such as performance, reliability and availability since virtual caches are deployed dynamically (as virtual machines or containers) in physical servers distributed across the provider's geographical coverage.
+Virtualization technologies are being used to deploy virtual CDNs (vCDNs) (also known as a software-defined CDN or sd-CDN) to reduce content provider costs, and at the same time, increase elasticity and decrease service delay.
+With vCDNs, it is possible to avoid traditional CDN limitations, such as performance, reliability, and availability, since virtual caches are deployed dynamically (as virtual machines or containers) in physical servers distributed across the provider's geographical coverage.
 As the virtual cache placement is based on both the content type and server or end-user geographic location, the vCDNs have a significant impact on service delivery and network congestion.

 CDN using non-HTTP delivery

 To boost performance, delivery to clients from servers can use alternate non-HTTP protocols such as WebRTC and WebSockets.